 UNESCO—the United Nations Educational, Scientific and Cultural Organization—recognizes over 1,200 world heritage sites around the globe.
 I have traveled by electric vehicle to most of the world heritage sites in Canada, Mexico and the US.
-(Read about crossing the border and driving to Mexico City and to Baja).
+(Read about crossing the border and driving to Mexico City, to Baja and the Yucatán).
 Including my carbon travel youth, I’ve been to over 125 WHS in 28 countries: tracked here.
 UNESCO also recognizes Biospheres ℬ around the world.
 Look through my posts below, and click to read about these fascinating world heritage sites!

 Canada